socialmedia-class/socialmedia-class.github.io/assignmentA.md

 #### For NLP researchers, you may focus on

 - Who: You are encouraged to consider NLP researchers at different stages of their career, ranging from junior phd students and established senior researchers.
 Summarize his/her career.
 How and why do they become successful?
 - What: What research topics they are working on?
 What are they famous for?
+What does his/her first NLP paper (if after year 2005) look like?
 Present one of his/her important or recent work.

 #### For social media platforms, you may focus on: